halbert-anderson/backend-assessment-WeLoveMovies/README.md

 ## Overview
 Welcome to the WeLoveMovies backend API!
 This API provides movie-related data such as movies, theaters, critics, and reviews.
 In this project I set up the database and build out the routes necessary for accessing the data.
 The API is built using Node.js, Express, Knex.js, and PostgreSQL.

+As proof of concept, this backend API can be connected to a frontend app at [this repository](https://github.com/Thinkful-Ed/starter-movie-front-end), to show that it is working.

 ## Technologies Used

 ### Backend